beached/daw_json_link/readme.md

 ```c++
 std::vector<MyThing> things = from_json_array<MyThing>( json_string2 );
 ```
-If the structure of the JSON document is unknown, one can construt a `json_value` that acts as a container and allows iteration and parsing on demand.
+If the structure of the JSON document is unknown, one can construct a `json_value` that acts as a container and allows iteration and parsing on demand.
 The following is an example
 ```c++
 json_value val = json_value( json_string );
 ```